ggonnella/textformats/manuals/C_API.md

 library, see below) or a string, representing the data as JSON.

-## Validating encoded strings and data
+## Validating data or their string representation

 If is only necessary to know if encoded or decoded data follow a datatype definition, and no access to the result of decoding or encoding is